HidekiKawahara/RAPHSODEE/README.md

 ## Note: retrospective use of safeguarding (2025 June 13)

 You don't need to safeguard a signal.
-You can enjoy benefits of safeguarding.
-Plase refer the following script in src:
+You can enjoy the benefits of safeguarding.
+Please refer to the following script in src:

 testScrptForEA2025July.m